samedifferent/morevillagers/.github/ISSUE_TEMPLATE/feature-request.md

 ### What feature are you suggesting?

-[ Provide an overview of the feature being suggested. ]
+[ Provide an overview of the feature being suggested.
+If you are suggesting a new villager job, please list some items that you think this villager should buy and sell (For reference, villagers have between 8-10 different item trades)]

 ### Why should it be added?